Cbreen61/bar-cart/README.md

 Bar-Cart

-ar-Cart is a Sinatra application using ActiveRecord that was built to allow users to create and manage Cocktails in there Mixology Book.
+Bar-Cart is a Sinatra application using ActiveRecord that was built to allow users to create and manage Cocktails in there Mixology Book.
 Users can view, create, edit and delete their own Cocktails as well as view others cocktails.

 In order to use